 Rotations offer flexibility and high quality education across varied settings.

-Starting September 2020, Michigan Medicine inpatient PM&R expands services, opening a 24-bed inpatient rehabilitation unit at St. Joseph Mercy Chelsea (SJMC) Hospital.
-The total Michigan Medicine IRF bed complement will be at a first-time high of 40, with 16 beds at University Hospitals and 24 beds at St. Joseph Mercy Chelsea (SJMC) Hospital.
+In September 2020, Michigan Medicine inpatient PM&R expanded services, opening a 24-bed inpatient rehabilitation unit at St. Joseph Mercy Chelsea (SJMC) Hospital.
+The total Michigan Medicine IRF bed complement is now 40, with 16 beds at University Hospitals and 24 beds at St. Joseph Mercy Chelsea (SJMC) Hospital.

 Medical direction of the units will emphasize the integration of the two units into one inpatient rehabilitation service, with the development of a rehabilitation network for Michigan Medicine.